 13 Tips for Eating Out Healthy (& Deliciously)

-You’ll love restaurant meals again with these 13 tips for eating out healthy.
+With these 13 tips for eating out healthy, you’ll love restaurant meals again.
 Yes, portions matter, but it’s way more than that.

 Restaurant portions are often enormous.
-It’s ha secret which foods are swimming in sugar, sodium and saturated fats.
+It’s a secret which foods are swimming in sugar, sodium, and saturated fats.
 Plus what sounds like a wholesome wrap or salad may actually be a calorie bomb in disguise.

 Even in a wine bar, it’s possible to eat ample vegetables!
 So, yes, eating out healthy is a thing!